PicNet/Centazio/src/readme.md

 # Todo
-- add unit tests to check bi-directional bounce back protection using checksums
+- add unit tests to check bi-directional bounce back protection using checksums, check for all new logic added through the simulator and check that its adequately unit tested
 - set up azure devops testing pipeline (agent is ready)
 - self-hosted runner
 - it is impossible to totally avoid non-meaninful bounce backs.
 Need to store the last checksum for the